-The Basic Criteria and Prescriptive Measures of the Advanced Buildings BenchmarkTM Version 1.1 provide a prescriptive means of improving building energy performance.
+The Basic Criteria and Prescriptive Measures of the Advanced Buildings Benchmark[TM] Version 1.1 provide a prescriptive means of improving building energy performance.
 To comply with some of these measures, the project team must identify the climate zone where the building is located.
-The Advanced Buildings BenchmarkTM Section 6.1 includes a United States map defining the eight climate zones by county borders.
-To achieve EA Credit 1, project teams must fully comply with all of the applicable Advanced Buildings BenchmarkTM v1.1 Criteria listed in Table 2 in the Summary of Referenced Standards.
-The criteria of this credit must be complied with for all of the components that are part of the core and shell project.
-However, components that are not part of the core and shell project are not considered for compliance.
-For example, a project that is not installing lighting in tenant spaces will not consider the lighting power density for those spaces.
+The Advanced Buildings Benchmark[TM] Section 6.1 includes a United States map defining the eight climate zones by county borders.
+To achieve EA Credit 1, project teams must fully comply with all Advanced Buildings Benchmark v1.1 Criteria listed in Table 2 above in the Summary of Referenced Standards.